shepner/MacOS/README.md

 ```

-To get the activation key: `audible-activator.py -l us`
+To get the activation key run `audible-activator.py -l us` and the last line is the string needed for AAXtoMP3

-The last line is the string needed for AAXtoMP3
+To convert to MP3, run `AAXtoMP3.sh <authcode> <aax-file>`.
+You can use wildcards (ie \*.aax) for the filename